What’s Premium About Google Analytics Custom Funnels/

-The view that you are in must be within a Google Analytics Premium property.
-If you are not currently a Premium customer, you will not have access to this type of report but can follow along with the screenshots!
+The view that you are in must be within a Google Analytics 360 property.
+If you are not currently a GA360 customer, you will not have access to this type of report but can follow along with the screenshots!
 If you’ve used Enhanced Ecommerce features like Shopping Behavior and Checkout Steps, you will be familiar with the look and feel of the end report.

 Creating a Custom Funnel Report

 Like other custom reports, the first step is navigating to the Customization tab in the topmost menu and choosing New Custom Report.
 Once in the creation screen with all of the custom report settings, you should notice that there is a new button in the Type section, Funnel.